Xyuandbeyond is reader-supported. When you buy through links on our site, we may earn an affiliate commissionYou can read my privacy policy here.

 Irish Champ

 Ireland’s traditional food most certainly includes champ.
-Champ is probably one of the best known of Irish dishes and it’s a very simple one.
+This may look like simple mashed potatoes and cabbage irish dish but Champ is probably one of the best known of Irish cuisine and it’s a very simple one.
 Mashed potatoes made with good milk, butter and scallions (spring onions).
 Mashed together and sometimes served as a full meal back in the day.
 Champ is available virtually everywhere in Ireland and these days is served with a variety of chopped foraged greens such as stinging nettle (which used to be quite popular years ago).

 Boxty